mchomem/NODEJS/README.md

 # NODEJS

-Backend escrito em node.js, utilizando uma bibliotéca para interação com base de dados do Microsoft Sql Server.
+Backend written in node.js, using a library to interact with Microsoft Sql Server database.